The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-Note that the distance between a point of $A$ and an edge of $f$ is not a critical distance (unless it coincides with a point-point-edge distance, which is ruled out anyway by our general position assumption); informally, this is because the appearance or disappearance of the small interval of intersection between the edge and the corresponding disk has no effect on $S(\delta)$ (because there is no way to get to this interval that did not exist for $\delta^-$ too).
-Note also that not all triples of two points $p,q$ of $A$ and an edge $e$ of $f$ create a point-point-edge critical event, since the bisector of $p$ and $q$ might not intersect $e$.
+Note that not all triples of two points $a,b$ of $P$ and an edge $e$ of $f$ necessarily create a point-point-edge critical event, since the bisector $h(a,b)$ might not intersect $e$.

+The following sections develop, using the decision procedure given above, an algorithm for the optimization problem that runs in $O((m+n)^{2/3}m^{2/3}n^{1/3}\log(m+n))$ time in expectation and with high probability.
+Our algorithm is based on the following two independent building blocks:

+\paragraph{Algorithm~\ref{sec:semi_continuous}.1} An algorithm that finds an interval $(\alpha, \beta]$ that contains, with high probability, $O(L)$ critical distances including $\scsFrechet$, for a given parameter $L\geq 1$.
+The algorithm runs in $O(m^2n\log(m+n)/L+(m+n)\log(m+n))$ time in expectation and with high probability.

+\paragraph{Algorithm~\ref{sec:semi_continuous}.2} An algorithm that searches for $\scsFrechet$ in $(\alpha, \beta]$ by simulating the decision procedure in an efficient manner.
+As in Algorithm~\ref{sec:tec}.2, we use the fact that (with high probability) the simulation encounters only $O(L)$ critical distances (as a result of Algorithm~\ref{sec:semi_continuous}.1).
+This algorithm runs in $O((m+n)L^{1/2}\log(m+n))$ time.

-The following lemmas lead, in combination with the decision procedure given above, to an algorithm for the optimization problem that runs in $O((m+n)^{2/3}m^{2/3}n^{1/3}\log(m+n))$ randomized expected time.
-The framework of the proof is similar to that of the discrete case.
-Lemma~\ref{lem:semi_cont_finding_interval} shows that, given a parameter $L>0$, we can find, with high probability, an interval $(\alpha,\beta]$ such that $\alpha < \delta^s_F(A,f) \leq \beta$ and $(\alpha,\beta]$ contains no more than $L$ critical distances, in $O(m^2n\log(m+n)/L+(m+n)\log(m+n))$ randomized expected time.
-Then, Lemma~\ref{lem:semi_cont_searching_in_interval} shows that we can find $\delta^s_F(A,f)$ within $(\alpha,\beta]$ in $O((m+n)L^{1/2}\log(m+n))$ time.
-Choosing $L=m^{4/3}n^{2/3}/(m+n)^{2/3}$, we obtain an algorithm that runs in $O((m+n)^{2/3}m^{2/3}n^{1/3}\log(m+n))$ randomized expected time.
-The proof of Lemma~\ref{lem:semi_cont_finding_interval} is different from that of the analogous lemma for the discrete case (Lemma~\ref{lem:finding_interval}), and uses a generalization of a random sampling technique by Har-Peled and Raichel (see~\cite{HR13}).
-The proof of Lemma~\ref{lem:semi_cont_searching_in_interval} is similar to but more involved than the proof of the analogous lemma (Lemma~\ref{lem:searching_in_interval}) for the discrete case.
+Choosing $L=m^{4/3}n^{2/3}/(m+n)^{2/3}$, we obtain an algorithm that runs in $O((m+n)^{2/3}m^{2/3}n^{1/3}$ $\log(m+n))$ time in expectation and with high probability (note that the second term in the bound of Algorithm~\ref{sec:semi_continuous}.1 is always subsumed by this bound).
+Note that Algorithm~\ref{sec:semi_continuous}.1 (described in Section~\ref{sec:semi_finding_interval}) is different from the analogous algorithm of the discrete case (Algorithm~\ref{sec:tec}.1), and uses a generalization of a random sampling technique of \cite{HR13}.
+Algorithm~\ref{sec:semi_continuous}.2 (described in Section~\ref{sec:semi_searching_in_interval}) is similar to, but more involved than, the analogous algorithm of the discrete case (Algorithm~\ref{sec:tec}.2).